SteveDunn/Intellenum/docs/site/Writerside/topics/discussions/Overview.md

 ### Deconstructing

-Deconstructs an enum into it's name and value.
+Deconstructs an enum into its name and value.
 For example:

 ```C#
 var (name, value) = CustomerType.Gold;